OBJECTIVE

 - Squeezing limes

-Station 3: Grinding Masa (and grinding dried corn?)
+Station 3: Grinding Masa and Dried Corn

 Station 4: Mixing and Pressing Masa